egorvlgavr/Python/ClickstreamAnalyse/readme.md

 Apply only for click stream.
 Write in file all unique queries that was filtered by several filters.
 Can add to queries number of products.
 #### Histogram
-Apply for click stream and training set
+Apply for click stream and training set.
+Source can be changed in settings.
 Show histogram of click stream/training set column data.
 ## Information
 This program is written on *Python 3.5*.
 It use **matplotlib** for visualisation of data.